 Solar PV systems seem complex, but there are just two main components you need to worry about: the panels and the inverter.
 You can also add a battery to store any surplus energy.

 How many panels you need depends on your energy use.
-A typical home uses 20kWh per day, which equates to a 5kW system.
+A typical home uses 20kWh per day, which equates to a 5kW system (though most people now opt for a bigger system, as panels are relatively cheap and powerful, and any excess electricity generated helps pay off the system through your feed-in tariff).
 If you're getting a quote, make sure to look at the price of the whole system and installation, not just the panels.

-Our solar panel reviews reveals that most brands perform around the same, so you can feel confident in most of the panels we've tested.
+Our solar panel reviews reveal that most brands perform around the same, so you can feel confident in most of the panels we've tested.
 The main difference is price.

 "However, panel price alone isn't an indicator that one panel will be better than another.
 More expensive panels may work better in the long term, but with cheaper panels you might be able to put more on," says Chris.